 He's much older now and I can safely leave him on his own for up to 8 hours and he's fine.
 Admittedly, I don't do that very often, but there have been times when there was really no other option.

 This page will explain how to diagnose puppy separation anxiety so you can be sure you're treating the right behaviour, how to prevent your puppy becoming distressed in your absence, and what you can do to ease your puppy's distress.

 All puppies show some signs of separation distress when left alone, and can become nervous, stressed and insecure.
 However, as they get older they should begin to feel more and more confident about being left on their own.

 Signs that your puppy may be suffering separation anxiety may be as follows:

-At this point, I'd like to emphasize that dog and puppy separation anxiety is not the same as boredom, although boredom can result in similar behaviors such as chewing, pawing, digging, etc.
+At this point, I'd like to emphasize that dog and puppy separation anxiety is not the same as boredom, although boredom can result in similar behaviours such as chewing, pawing, digging, etc.

 Separation anxiety begins just before or as soon as you leave the house, whereas boredom doesn't usually kick in until they've been on their own for an hour or so.

 Keeping your puppy occupied for that first hour may help him to relax and overcome his anxiety.